Approach and Policies

 Measures at Completed Condominiums

-In fiscal 2020, drainage pipe repair work in the common use areas for replacing older pipes made of different materials with plastic pipes all at once to improve performance and reduce lifecycle costs for the Coop Nomura Higashi Rokugo, which is under Group management, was certified as a model project for extending the life of condominium stock with the support of the Ministry of Land, Infrastructure, Transport and Tourism.
+In fiscal 2020, drainage pipe repair work in common use areas, carried out to replace all older pipes of different materials with plastic pipes in order to improve performance and reduce lifecycle costs for the Coop Nomura Higashi Rokugo, which is under Group management, was certified as a model project for extending the life of condominium stock with the support of the Ministry of Land, Infrastructure, Transport and Tourism.

 Measures at Newly-Constructed Condominiums

 In fiscal 2018, the Group launched the Attractive30 service, which seeks to increase the lifespans and durability of newly-constructed condominiums.
-Under this initiative, the Group will promote the adoption of highly durable materials and construction techniques and the introduction of the re:Premium service to realize an extension of the cycle for large-scale repair work.
+Under this initiative, the Group will promote the adoption of highly durable materials and construction techniques and the introduction of the re:Premium and re:Premium Duo services to realize an extension of the cycle for large-scale repair work.

 Collaboration with Suppliers